evodynamics lab

 IGNACIO DE QUINTO

-I'm a Biology student at the Complutense University of Madrid.
-Evodynamics Lab is the starting line of my research career, which I've longed to start since I decided to focus on biotechnology during my degree studies.
-I'm currently doing an internship and my final degree project in the lab.
+I'm a Biologist (UCM), currently studying a MSc in Bioinformatics and Computational Biology.
+After finishing my Bachelor's Thesis in the lab, I'm glad to continue being part of the Evodynamics group.
 I'm always down to work in new fields that prove a challenge and satisfy my curiosity, such as understanding the evolution of antibiotic resistance.
-In my free time, I love playing rugby, spending time in nature, and traveling as much as I can!
+In my free time, I love sports, spending time in nature, and traveling as much as I can!

 ADA MUÑOZ